leandrizita/leandra-gomes/README.md

 I'm Leandra G., and I've been working in the IT field since 2011.
 Today I'm Software Engineer focus on Quality Assurance.
 I'm also a content creator on Youtube channel artleagee
  So... you can see now that I love contributing to the community by creating articles, about IT topics.
 For more information access the links bellow.

-  - 🔭 I’m currently working on
+  - 🔭 I’m currently unemployed
   - 📫 How to reach me: <a href="https://www.linkedin.com/in/leandragb/">Linkedin</a>
-  - 📢 Youtube Channels: <a href="https://www.youtube.com/c/leandrizita" target="">ARTLEAGEE</a>
+  - 📢 Youtube Channel: <a href="https://www.youtube.com/c/leandrizita" target="">ARTLEAGEE</a>
   - 📢 Site (blog): www.artleagee.wordpress.com
 <p align="center">